artemyarulin/koh/README.md

 Provides same function as `koh.xml` module, but returns promises using [promesa](https://github.com/funcool/promesa) library

+### koh.test

+- `async` - Async test helpers which uniform way of working with async functions from CLJC envionment

 ### React Native

 Following library has to be installed for working with XML: [react-native-xml](https://github.com/artemyarulin/react-native-xml).
 It is expected to have `GLOBAL.rnmxmlParseString` to be available